There’s a simple rule in understanding roof damage caused by foundation problems:

 If your foundation moves, so does your roof!

 The picture above is an example of what happens to a roof when foundation problems reach extreme circumstances.
 This can result in hundreds or thousands of dollars of interior damage caused by rainwater penetrating through multiple small gaps spread out through the roof.
 Leaks that go undetected for long periods of time possess a high risk of eventually turning into black mold.
 The situation can get so out-of-hand, that it may even lead to the need of demolishing the entire structure.

 Here’s what we know about foundation problems:

 - They commonly occur to homes near creeks or moist land

 - Homes without a Gutter System are susceptible

 - Foundation issues are not covered by Homeowner’s Insurance in Texas

 - Can extremely expensive to repair

 - The foundation must be repaired before replacing a roof

 If you need your roof replaced due to hail damage from a storm, but have foundation problems, you must address the foundation problems first.
 Repairing your foundation problem after replacing a roof will only cause the roof to move again.
 Performing a roof replacement immediately after having foundation repair should be determined by your foundation repair expert.
-Each home’s foundation repairs are specific and should be customized to meet certain needs.
+Each home’s foundation repairs are specific and should be customized by Arlington foundation companies to meet certain needs.
 In most cases, replacing your roof immediately after you have had foundation repair is safe and will not cause your roof or foundation to move.
 However, as a safety precaution, we always recommend that you wait at least 2 months before replacing your after you’ve had your foundation repaired.